 Camino Real Trekking, Hikes and Excursions

-Experience the Camino Real: trekking, guided tours and small-group hikes along the historic jungle trail, while supporting a sustainable tourism project.
+Experience the Camino Real on trekking trips, guided tours and small-group hikes along the historic jungle trail, all while supporting a sustainable tourism project.

 Camino Real Trekking, Hikes and Excursions